ioccc-src/winner/bugs.md

 ### Source code: [1990/westley/westley.c](%%REPO_URL%%/1990/westley/westley.c)
 ### Information: [1990/westley/index.html](1990/westley/index.html)

-Although Cody fixed this to not enter an infinite loop if the arg (converted to a number) is < 0 the lack of an arg check at all was kept in to make it like the original.
+Although this was fixed to not enter an infinite loop if the arg (converted to a number) is < 0 the lack of an arg check at all was kept in to make it like the original.
 The reason for the < 0 check is it floods the screen (yes this is indeed inconsistent with some other entries but it is not worth the time spent,